 I am currently an Assistant Professor in the Data Science department at Eurecom since September 2019.
+I also hold a Chair at 3IA Côte d’Azur since 2021.
 Previously I was a research scientist at the Chair for the Methods of Machine Learning in the University of Tuebingen (Oct 2018 - Aug 2019), and at the Probabilistic Numerics Group in the Max Planck Institute for Intelligent Systems (Sep 2017 - Sep 2018), working with Prof. Philipp Hennig.
 Prior to this, I was a postdoc (Apr 2016 - Aug 2017) and a PhD. student (Apr 2013 - Mar 2016) at Institute of Statistical Mathematics, working with Prof. Kenji Fukumizu.

 I am currently working on the following research topics: